bogwi/Musubi/README.md

         gotVertexPair:               bool
 ```
 ## Performance
-The backing ADT of Musubi is Zig's superior ArrayHashMap, which has an unmatched iteration speed over keys and values and can extract keys and values for granted.
-That speeds up the graph's routine considerably.
-Calling, say, `vertices()`, you get an array of all vertices in the graph without harvesting them all into a container and only then returning them to the user.
-Same goes with finding `incidentEdges()` of a vertex or its `adjacentVertices()`.
+Musubi's underlying ADT is Zig's superior ArrayHashMap, which has unmatched iteration speed over keys and values, and can extract keys and values as a matter of course.
+This speeds up the graph routine considerably.
+For example, calling `vertices()` will give you an array of all the vertices in the graph without harvesting them all into a container and only then returning them to the user.
+The same goes for finding `incidentEdges()` of a vertex or its `adjacentVertices()`.

 ### Testing
 Apple M1 laptop with 32GB of RAM, \